Walk around Tickhill

 The Danum Trail passes through the village so you could pick this up to extend your walking in the area.
 Heading west will take you into neighbouring Maltby.

-Head north and you could pick up the Doncaster River Walk and visit the impressive Conisbrough Viaduct and the rushing Sprotbrough Falls.
+Head north west and you could pick up the Doncaster River Walk and visit the impressive Conisbrough Viaduct and the rushing Sprotbrough Falls.

 A few miles to the north there's the Potteric Carr Nature Reserve to visit.
 Here you'll find 500 acres of marsh, scrub, waterways, grassland and woodland with lots of wildlife to see as well.
 The peaceful woodland trails in Sandall Beat Wood on the eastern fringe of Doncaster is another good option.